SidUsman/Java101/sql-learning.md

 - SQL is an ANSI (American National Standards Institute ) standard
 ---
 #### What can SQL do ?
-- excecuate queries against a database
+- execute queries against a database
-- retrive data from a database
+- retrieve data from a database
 - insert records ina database
 - update records in database
 - delete records in database
 - create new database
-- create new tables in databse
+- create new tables in database
 - create stored procedures in a database
-- creat views in database
+- create views in database
 - set permissions on tables, procedures and views
 -----
 #### SQL is Standard -BUT...

-Although SQL is an ANSI standard, there are many different versions of the SQL language.
+Although SQL is an ANSI standard, there are many versions of the SQL language.
 However, to be compliant with the ANSI standard they all support at least the major commands (SELECT, UPDATE, DELETE, INSERT, WHERE ) in a similar manner.

 ---
 #### Using SQL in your Website

-Tobuild a website that shows some data from a database, need the following
+To build a website that shows some data from a database, need the following

 - An RDBMS database program (MS Access, SQL server, MySQL)
 - A server-side scripting language(PHP , ASP)